What graduate programs are offered by Pace University?

 Additionally, students can apply for a Graduate Assistantship, in which they will work for a faculty member or department and receive a discount on their tuition and a small stipend in return.
 Graduate Assistantships are available in each college or school, but only MPA, PsyD, and Publishing students are eligible for Dyson Graduate Assistantships.

 Domestic students may also apply for Federal and State financial assistance by filling out the Free Application For Federal Student Aid at www.FAFSA.ed.gov.
 Private loans are also an option.
 To learn more about Pace's graduate school financing options, please visit our graduate Financial Aid web page.
-The Pace university FAFSA codes are: New York City -002791, Westchester (Pleasantville)- 002792, White Plains- 002727.
+The Pace university FAFSA codes are: New York City -002791, Westchester (Pleasantville)- 002792.

 Is on campus housing available for graduate students?

 Pace University offers graduate students University housing at each of its main campuses.
-In New York City, graduate students are housed in Fulton Hall, The St. George-Weller Building, and 55 John Street.
-Graduate students enrolled at the Westchester campuses are housed at Extended Stay America, which is located in Elmsford.
+In New York City, graduate students are housed in Fulton Hall, 55 John Street and 33 Beekman Street.
+Graduate students enrolled at the Westchester campuses are housed at Dow Hall in nearby Briarcliff Manor, NY and Dannat Hall located at the Pace Law School in nearby White Plains, NY.
 Eligible graduate students must be matriculated and enrolled full-time, with a course load of at least nine credits per semester.

 More information about student housing can be found on the Office of Housing and Residential Life website.